allnulled/nodelive/README.md

 ## Why?

-This is a tool aimed to make your development faster by letting you execute javascript inside your programs.

-With ES6 `async/await` feature, we can fake asynchronous code blocking in our nodejs programs.
-What `nodelive` does is to let you interact with your programs from the inside, and thanks to `async/await`, it can be done almost effortlessly.
+To inject code in live node executions.

+To not have to open Chrome to debug nodejs.

+To debug, in live, from the inside, with some tools already.

+To hack other programs easily too, why not.

 ## Features

- - Live code injection and exploration.
+ [✔] Live code injection and exploration.
- - Memory usage printing.
+ [✔] Memory usage printing.
- - Advanced printing for debugging.
+ [✔] Advanced printing for debugging.
-    - Functions source code.
+    [✔] Functions source code.
-    - Circular JSON structures.
+    [✔] Circular JSON structures.
- - Easy command line interface input for:
+ [✔] Easy command line interface input for:
-    - Text
+    [✔] Text
-    - Confirm
+    [✔] Confirm
-    - Options
+    [✔] Options

 ## Get started